IvLabs/manipulation/mom/Readme.md

 * Add notes and move MoM to Github repo

 ## Date 11-12-2021
-* Complete the lectures till 8th lec
+* Complete the course till 8th lec and upload the notes
 * Target- forward kinematics implementation of RRR arm using SymPy library and visualizing it on Matplotlib